teboho/how-to/docs/Spec.md

 4. Users should be able to request a guide on how to do something.
 5. Users should be able to rate a guide on how helpful it was.
 6. Users should be able to pay the guide writers for their work.
+7. Users should be able to hire someone to do something for them.
+8. Users should be able to write a guide on how they did something for someone else.
+9. Users should be able to review the person who was hired to do something for them.
+10. The web application should have a marketplace where users can hire people to do things for them.

+## Non-Functional Requirements

+1. The web application should be easy to use, and this will be measured by the number of users who are able to write a guide on how to do something.
+2. The web application should be fast, and this will be measured by the time it takes for a user to search for a guide on how to do something.
+3. The web application should be secure, and this will be measured by the number of security breaches that occur.
+4. The web application should be reliable, and this will be measured by the number of times the web application goes down.
+5. The web application should be scalable, and this will be measured by the number of users who are able to use the web application at the same time.

+## Technology Stack

+1. Frontend: Next.js
+2. Backend: ABP Framework
+3. Database: Microsoft SQL Server
+4. Hosting: Azure + Vercel
+5. Payment Gateway: Payfast
+6. Video Hosting: Azure Blob Storage
+7. Image Hosting: Azure Blob Storage
+8. Search: Azure Cognitive Search ??
+9. Email: Azure Communication Services
+10. Authentication: Azure Active Directory ??
+11. Version Control: GitHub